Learn more about guarantor personal loans

-When you apply for a personal loan, the bank or lender will use criteria which will assist them in working out your ability to pay back the loan.
+When you apply for a personal loan, the lender will work out your ability to pay back the loan.
 Lenders will look at your income, credit history, employment and assets.
-If you don’t meet one or some of these criteria and your personal loan application gets rejected, you could consider asking a family member or close friend to go guarantor.
+If you don’t meet certain criteria, or if your personal loan application gets rejected, this is where a guarantor can help.

-Generally speaking, having a guarantor on your personal loan might help lower your interest rate because the loan is less risky.
-A lower interest rate means that the loan will cost you less which could help you pay it off faster.
+Generally speaking, having a guarantor on your personal loan might help your chances of getting your application over the line, or lower your interest rate, because the loan is less risky.
+A lower interest rate means that the loan will cost you less, which could help you pay it off faster.

 What is a guarantor?

-To a certain degree, all types of personal loans are a risk to the lender.
-Borrowers that have a bad credit history, are self-employed contractors or have an irregular income can find it hard to get a personal loan.
-This is where a guarantor can help.
-A guarantor is a third party, usually a family member or close friend who agrees to take on the risk when you take out a personal loan.
+A guarantor is a third party, usually a family member, who agrees to take on the risk when you get a personal loan or another kind of loan.
 Put simply, a guarantor is someone who guarantees your personal loan using their own money or assets.
 Because a guarantor is wearing the risk, if the borrower can’t make the repayments or defaults on the loan, the guarantor will assume financial responsibility for the money borrowed.

 Types of guarantor personal loans

 When it comes to personal loans, having the option of a guarantor is generally a feature and not a separate type of personal loan.
-When you apply for a personal loan, you’ll have the option of choosing to have someone act as guarantor.
+When you apply for a personal loan with some lenders, you can choose to have someone act as guarantor.

-There are two main types of guarantor personal loans on the market; secured and unsecured.
+There are two main types of guarantor personal loans on the market.